 Working with companies

-One way in which the PhD School works with companies is via the Industrial PhD scheme, under which students are enrolled in the PhD School but employed by a company.
+One way in which the PhD School works with companies is via the Industrial PhD scheme partly funded by the Innovation foundation Denmark, under which students are enrolled in the PhD School but employed by a Danish company.
 The results of the research conducted are used by the company, enhancing its development potential and generating growth potential.

 As well as benefitting from access to highly qualified manpower and closer relationships with new and existing partners at the University, the company gains access to: